 Under Spencer's guidance, middle linebacker Orie Lemon exploded onto the national stage in 2010.
 A first-team All-Big 12 honoree, Lemon ranked third in the Big 12 and 18th in the nation with 10.2 tackles per game.
 His 101 solo tackles led the Big 12 and ranked third nationally.
 Lemon finished with 133 total tackles.
 In his three previous seasons combined prior to 2010, Lemon had 96 tackles.

-Spencer was part of a defensive coaching staff that helped OSU improve to 31st nationally in total defense and a group that ranked 11th nationally in rushing defense in '09.
+Spencer was part of a defensive staff that helped OSU improve to 31st nationally in total defense and a group that ranked 11th nationally in rushing defense in '09.